xebia/integrate-mcp-with-copilot/.github/steps/1-step.md

    }
    ```

-1. When not using the GitHub remote MCP server expand the VS Code terminal panel.
-Run the following command to view and **make a copy** of your codespace's GitHub Token when prompted.
+1. If you chose the local GitHub MCP server, expand the VS Code terminal panel.
+Run the following command to view and **make a copy** of your codespace's GitHub Token.
+You'll need this in the next step.

    ```bash
       echo $GITHUB_TOKEN